Steps for Licensing a Business in the City of Prescott:

 - Occupations and professional services

 - Separate license per location

 A: Application for the business license is online.
 First you must create an account and then select the proper application type for your business.
 On this website you can apply for, pay the required fees, follow the progress of the approval, and finally, print the business license certificate.

 A: The annual business license fee is $35 dollars with no proration.
-In addition, a $40 annual fire inspection will be required for all businesses located inside the Prescott City limits with the exception of home occupations and residential rental properties with less than three (3) dwelling units on one lot or parcel.
+In addition, a $40 annual fire inspection will be required for all businesses located inside the Prescott City limits with the exception of home occupations.
 License fees are paid online at the time of application.

 There are additional fees for vacation rental and structured sober living homes which will be paid in conjunction with the business license application.
 Click here to view a complete fee schedule.

 A: A single license will be required for multiple professionals co-located at a single business address.
 For example in the case of real estate agents in a real estate office, lawyers in a practice, multiple hair stylists in a salon, the requirement would be for one license.

 A. Yes, you may be required to apply for a business license if you enter into the City to solicit or engage in business.
 If your business is physically located outside City limits and your only contact within the City is the delivery of pre-ordered goods, with either common carrier or company delivery vehicles, you are exempt from the business license requirement.

 A: City Code specifies the following exemptions to the business license requirement: